Himanshi2003h/libs-spectral-classification/README.md

-📈 Detailed Analysis
+## 📈 Analysis

-🔹 CNN
-Achieved the highest accuracy (69.47%)
-Strong performance on major classes (Class 2, 8, 9)
-Struggles with minority classes (Class 3, 7)
+- CNN achieved the best performance with 69.47% accuracy
+- ResNet1D showed strong performance due to residual connections

-🔹 CNN + LSTM
+- CNN + LSTM struggled with sequence modeling on this dataset
-Lower accuracy (55.52%)
-Better at capturing sequence patterns
-Overfits or struggles with class imbalance

-🔹 ResNet1D
-Second best performance (67.40%)
-More stable learning due
+- Autoencoder + MLP underperformed due to information loss in compression